Posted on :: Tags: , , , , , , , , ,

 }

-🐢 I’m trying to add this to --from-ref option of Xvc.
-It doesn’t run anything.
-The custom completer should return a random string but it doesn’t.
+🐢 I’m trying to add this to the --from-ref option of Xvc.
+It’s not running anything.
+The custom completer should return a random string, but it doesn’t.

 🐢 It didn’t work that way either.